Rydberg atomtronic devices

 \prlsection{Discussion} We have demonstrated that networks of Rydberg atoms can create atomtronic devices that, instead of matter-wave, are based on a controlled flow of excitations.
 The flow is controlled by using the blockade and facilitation mechanism of interacting Rydberg atoms.
 This way, a new platform of atomtronic circuits is proposed.
 The propagation of matter-wave in typical cold atoms clouds occurs on the millisecond scale, whereas Rydberg excitations can travel in microseconds.
 Therefore, Rydberg excitations have the potential to provide proof for fast atomtronic quantum devices.

 With this approach, we have demonstrated different circuit elements providing the Rydberg atomtronics counterpart of classical electronic devices as switches and diodes.
 In particular, diodes require non-reciprocal transport which commonly is implemented by breaking time-reversal symmetry via the flux~\cite{perciavalle2023controlled}.
 In contrast, we engineer non-reciprocal transport by using the facilitation mechanism combined with non-uniform atomic distances.
 Further, by using the facilitation condition involving multiple atoms we implement AND, NOT and NAND classical gates, realising a universal logic gate set.
 Future work can combine our different gates and devices to create even more complex gadgets such as adders or routers.
-Our proposed devices use experimentally demonstrated parameter regimes and thus can be realised in state-of-the-art experiments for tweezer arrays of Rydberg atoms and three-dimensional gases.

-\prlsection{Note added} While writing the manuscript, a similar mechanism to engineer non-reciprocal transport via facilitation has been proposed~\cite{valencia2023rydberg}.
+Additionally, collective spin excitation could also be studied within the systems.
+Our proposed devices use experimentally demonstrated parameter regimes and thus can be realised in state-of-the-art experiments for tweezer arrays of Rydberg atoms and three-dimensional gases. \prlsection{Note added} While writing the manuscript, a similar mechanism to engineer non-reciprocal transport via facilitation has been proposed~\cite{valencia2023rydberg}.

 \oldaddcontentsline [3]{}